superDuperCyberTechno/bgr/articles/good_and_bad.md

 ## Good and bad

 ### Bad games
 There are hundreds (if not thousands) of games available for a standard 52-card deck.
 However, this only a half-truth: Most games are simply variants of other, older games.
 In fact, many related card games are so similar, that one could argue they are the same game.
-Another important thing to note is that newer variants are rarely any better than their progenitors...
+This is not necessarily a bad thing and it makes sense from a anthropological standpoint, cultures constantly bleeding into each other.
+But from a purely mathematical view, it's lazy: These 52 cards have enough embedded information to make countless more, unique games.
+So why don't we look for them?

-For some reason, probably not apparent to anyone but the most celebrated anthropologists, many of the well-established rules that live within these games survive the test of time, regardless of how much sense they make.
+Many of the well-established rules that live within regular games survive the test of time, regardless of how much sense they make.
 Things lurk within card games, the die-hard residue of frankly awful game design...

 **Luck exclusivity** encompasses all games that only ever really depend on luck.
 This can sometimes be obscured by overly complicated rules.
 In short, these games can be boiled down to simply flipping a coin. - In other words, they are a waste of time.
 A classic example is *War* which many agree is simply a way to kill time or introducde kids to card games.
 This game is essentially just a very long series of coin flips that (sometimes) end with a winner.